maskedcoder/CartoonJS/README.markdown

 ##### AnimationScene.stepAnimation(time, [update]) -> null

 Draws the next frame in the sequence corresponding to this AnimationScene.
-First, all of the CartoonItems that are being animated get are transformed based on the time given, then the CartoonScene in `this.scene` is drawn.
-If `update` is `true`, all the instantaneous CartoonItem changes listed in `this.immediateTimeline` that are supposed to happen before the time `time` are made (even if unnecessary).
+First, all of the Cartoon Items that are being animated get are transformed based on the time given, then the CartoonScene in `this.scene` is drawn.
+If `update` is `true`, all the instantaneous Cartoon Item changes listed in `this.immediateTimeline` that are supposed to happen before the time `time` are made (even if unnecessary).

 - `time` : An integer specifying the current time during the animation
 - `update` : Whether or not to update all of the instantaneous transformations in `this.immediateTimeline`

 ##### AnimationScene.addKeyFrame(item, time, attr, val) -> null

-Adds a key frame wherein the given CartoonItem has the attribute `attr` equal to the value `val` at the given time.
+Adds a key frame wherein the given Cartoon Item has the attribute `attr` equal to the value `val` at the given time.
 If the value for `time` is after the end of the animation, it will be changed to the time of the final frame.
-If the value for the attribute of the CartoonItem is not the current value, and no other key frames for that attribute on that CartoonItem have been added yet, a key frame for the current state will be added for the start of the animation.
+If the value for the attribute of the Cartoon Item is not the current value, and no other key frames for that attribute on that Cartoon Item have been added yet, a key frame for the current state will be added for the start of the animation.
 For example, if during the setting up code an object has the value for `x` equal to `0` (which is default), and a key frame is added for any time greater than `0` with a value other than `0`, a new key frame will be automatically created for `x` at the time `0` with the value of `0`.
 This is to avoid the tedium of having to add key frames fo the initial settings for all the attributes that will be animated.

-- `item` : A CartoonItem or the name of a CartoonItem
+- `item` : A Cartoon Item or the name of a Cartoon Item
 - `time` : The time for the key frame
-- `attr` : A CartoonItem [attribute](#cartoonitem-properties) to be animated
+- `attr` : A Cartoon Item [attribute](#cartoonpathitem-properties) to be animated
-- `val` : The value of the CartoonItem attribute
+- `val` : The value of the Cartoon Item attribute

 ##### AnimationScene.addAttrChange(item, time, attr, val) -> null

-Adds a key frame wherein the given CartoonItem has the attribute `attr` equal to the value `val` at the given time.
-This is for CartoonItem transformations that will take place instantaneously, with no transition between one value and the next.
-This is meant to be used for boolean CartoonItem attributes, like `visible` or `reverse`.
+Adds a key frame wherein the given Cartoon Item has the attribute `attr` equal to the value `val` at the given time.
+This is for Cartoon Item transformations that will take place instantaneously, with no transition between one value and the next.
+This is meant to be used for boolean Cartoon Item attributes, like `visible` or `reverse`.
 When the user triggers a jump from one time in the animation to a different time, no matter how small the jump, all of the instantaneous transformations that are to happen before the new time *will* be run through, whether or not they are necessary.

-- `item` : A CartoonItem or the name of a CartoonItem
+- `item` : A Cartoon Item or the name of a Cartoon Item
 - `time` : The time for the key frame
-- `attr` : A CartoonItem [attribute](#cartoonitem-properties) to be animated, preferabbly one with a boolean value
+- `attr` : A Cartoon Item [attribute](#cartoonpathitem-properties) to be animated, preferabbly one with a boolean value
-- `val` : The value of the CartoonItem attribute
+- `val` : The value of the Cartoon Item attribute

 ##### AnimationScene.compile() -> null